SLAC Subcontractor Badging Process

 - From outside the SLAC Network you can have a password emailed to you.
 Email

-- If you pass the system check, then click the red banner to access the log-in page where you will enter your system ID number and your password.
+- Click the red box on the right side for "Manual Login" to access the log-in page where you will enter your system ID number and your password.

 - Once you have completed the courses, print your certificates of completion!